 "Department" means the office of climate change, sustainability and resiliency, except where it refers to the department of planning and permitting.

-"Director" means the executive director of the office of climate change, sustainability and resiliency, except where it refers to the director of the department of planning and permitting.
+"Director" means the executive for climate change, sustainability and resiliency, except where it refers to the director of planning and permitting.